LostRuins/llamacpp-for-kobold/examples/nix_example.md

 # If you're using home-manager to install KoboldCpp
 # home.packages = [ pkgs.koboldcpp ];
 ```

+## KoboldCpp - Home Manager

+The setup for Home Manager is the same as regular Nix, with one exception regarding Home Manager's instance of nixpkgs.
+By default, Home Manager manages its own isolated instance of nixpkgs, which has two implications:

+1. You can keep your private Home Manager nixpkgs instance and simply repeat your `nixpkgs.config` in home manager.
+2. You can set `home-manager.useGlobalPkgs = true;` to copy your module system's nixpkgs instance.
+This way, you only need to define it in your `configuration.nix`, and Home Manager will "inherit" this configuration.

 ## Getting Help for KoboldCpp Nix